 Figure 1.
-Criminal prosecution by USAO in the District of Columbia, number of cases filed, closed, and resulted in a sentence
+Criminal prosecution by USAO in the District of Columbia Superior Court, 2010 to 2022

 The federal funding of prosecution has likely been a significant fiscal benefit to the District.
 The U.S. Attorney’s Office estimated that, in fiscal year 2021, the amount spent on local prosecution was $55 million.7 In comparison, the D.C.’s Attorney General’s Office’s budget for the same year was $134.5 million, of which $106.9 million were District’s own funds8 and $23.6 million were federal funds.9

 Defense: Public Defender Service

 Independent from the rest of the criminal justice system is the Public Defender Service, which provides defense counsel for people who cannot afford an attorney, including D.C.
 Code offenders.
 The origin of the Public Defender Service dates to the 1960s, but it was transformed into a federally funded independent entity (a non-profit organization that reports to a Board of Trustees) by the Revitalization Act.